 “Because it is always the same: the moment we are clear… The moment it appears, it is instantly snatched up by the vital, which uses it for its own brilliant flights of exaltation, its own “divine” and tumultuous emotions, its possessive loves, its calculated generosities or gaudy aesthetics; or it is corralled by the mind, which uses it for its own exclusive ideas, its infallible philanthropic schemes, its straitjacketed moralities – not to mention churches, countless churches, which systematize it in articles of faith and dogma.
 Where is the psychic being in all that?
 It is there, nonetheless, divine, patient, striving to pierce through each and every crust and actually making use of everything that is given to it or imposed upon it.
 It “makes do” with what it has, so to speak.
 Yet that is precisely the problem: when it comes out of hiding, if even for a second, it casts such a glory upon everything it touches that we tend to mistake the circumstances of the revelations for its luminous truth.”

-In my opinion, ego hijacking may be the primary cause of the bipolar mechanism: after a moment of inspiration, the available energy is consumed by various activities (either regular activities or “divine missions” or “change the world missions”).
+In my opinion, ego hijacking may be the primary cause of the bipolar mechanism.
+After a moment of inspiration, the available energy is consumed by various activities (either regular activities or “divine missions” or “change the world missions”).
 During the “consumption” phase, the high availability of energy looks like a manic episode; after it is consumed, depression ensues.
-The key skill in this process is not to consume the energy by performing activities and not to engage in big projects, but to use the energy internally and to allow it to transform internal mechanisms of being.
-In other words, the energy should be interiorized and transformed in a similar way to how erotic energy can be transformed into enstatic energy.
+The key skill in this process is not to spend the energy by performing activities and not to engage in big projects, but to use the energy internally and to allow it to transform internal mechanisms of being.
+In other words, the energy should be interiorized and processed in a similar way to how erotic energy can be converted into enstatic energy.

 This meme contains a set of ideas and behaviors related to the “I am awake” idea.
 People start to relate to mystic literature and “awakening” movements.
-I consider this a very good meme, but only for a certain period of time.
+I consider this an excellent meme, but only for a certain time.
 After an awakening happens, the new ego configuration has to change accordingly.